|History 284: Hawaiian History||

 9. Kame‘eleihiwa argues that the women of ancient Hawai‘i were quite powerful and the ‘Aikapu does not prove that women were inferior to men.
 Do you agree with the explanation she gives?
 Why or why not?

-10. For those who participated in the loko i'a (fishpond) service project on Saturday (2/15).
+10. For those who participated in the loko i'a (fishpond) service project on Saturday (2/15 or 4/12).
 Mai maka'u i ka hana; maka'u i ka moloa.
 (Don't be afraid of work; be afraid of being lazy.)
 Ma ka hana ka ‘ike.
 (In working one learns.)
 How did your work at Waikalua Loko help you understand either or both of these 'olelo no'eau?

 11. For those who are doing Service Learning.
 Why did you choose SL?
 What do you hope to learn from this experience?